Ongoing Programs for Children

 Seasonal Children’s Events

 Every season brings something new for children.
 In the fall, watch for our Children’s Halloween party with stories, skits, songs, and indoor trick-or-treating throughout the library!
 When winter starts blowing in, look out for our Visit with Santa and Holiday Craft programs.
 Every spring brings Spring Break Week, filled with activities for all those who are “in” town but “out” of school.
 Spring also marks the return of a classic children’s program—our annual Teddy Bear Picnic!
-Over 30 years of tradition have made this our premier preschool event of the year—watch for it the fourth Thursday in May and be sure to bring your camera to capture pictures that you will cherish forever.
+Over 30 years of tradition have made this our premier preschool event of the year—watch for it in May and be sure to bring your camera to capture pictures that you will cherish forever.

 Lego Bricks Club